Salt Lines Poetry Retreat

 This outline is meant to give you a sense of the flow of the days, including opportunities for you to do your own thing, while also preserving some of the magic and mystery of this special gathering.
 Changes are bound to be made as we get closer to our retreat dates.

-Further practical details about this retreat may be found here.
+Additional practical details about this retreat may be found here.

 Join Us